highcharts/node-export-server/README.md

 *`-` and `--` can be used interchangeably when using the CLI.*

+### Note about chart size

+The `width` argument is mostly to set a zoom factor rather than an absolute width.

+If you need to set the _height_ of the chart, it can be done in two ways:
+- Set it in the chart config under [`chart.height`](https://api.highcharts.com/highcharts/chart.height)
+- Set it in the chart config under [`exporting.sourceHeight`](https://api.highcharts.com/highcharts/exporting.sourceHeight)

+The latter is prefered, as it lets you set a separate sizing when exporting and when displaying the chart in your web page.

 ## Setup: Injecting the Highcharts dependency

 In order to use the export server, Highcharts.js needs to be injected